- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is important to ensure proper cooling for the NAS device.
 This can be done by placing the device in a well-ventilated area, away from direct sunlight or other heat sources.
 Additionally, using external cooling solutions such as fans or cooling pads can help maintain optimal operating temperatures for the NAS device.
 Regularly cleaning the device's vents and ensuring proper airflow can also contribute to keeping the device cool and reducing the risk of data loss.

-Although NAS LinkStation LS210D0401 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LinkStation LS210D0401 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -